We set out to bring kids with rare illnesses along on a 100km long bike ride.

+We then took it on the road for the ride.
+Too many early mornings, way too many live-streamed crashes, and a visit to the Governor General's house - we had it all.
 The children loved it, and the riders adopted it as a mascot - representing the children that they were on the ride for.